NillionNetwork/secretvaults-py/README.rst

 Ensure that any links in this README document to the Read the Docs documentation of this package (or its dependencies) have appropriate version numbers.
 Also ensure that the Read the Docs project for this library has an `automation rule <https://docs.readthedocs.io/en/stable/automation-rules.html>`__ that activates and sets as the default all tagged versions.

-NilQLWrapper: Lightweight wrapper for encryption and decryption using nilQL
+BlindfoldWrapper: Lightweight wrapper for encryption and decryption using blindfold
 ============================================================================

 - Encrypts data into shares for distributed storage across nodes